ERnsTL/flowd/README.md

 'localhost:4000' -> CONF tcp-server
 ```

 This is the first packet/frame sent to this component.
 It usually contains configuration information and is used to *parametrize* this component's behavior.
-So, there is also:

 ## Architecture